evilmog/ntlmv1-multi/README.md

 # Usage

 ## NTLMv1 without SSP
-To capture use responder with the --lm flag, without --lm you will activate ESS/SSP which will take longer to crack
+To capture use responder with the --lm flag, without --lm you will activate ESS/SSP which will take longer to crack, also a new flag is out --disable-ess which will try to disable ESS and force the downgrade.
+Try --disable-ess first and if that fails please try --lm.
+If using --disable-ess or --lm ensure your client challenge is 1122334455667788 to use the FPGA, however this may trigger some network IDS/IPS protections if they see that traffic.

 The capture will look like this.
 ```